RobinBoers/SkyLight-Website-Editor/README.md

 SkyLight is a flexible website builder made with html5, css3, javascript and php.
 It has support for third-party themes and it is highly customizable.
 Layout is made using W3.CSS

+NOTE: SkyLight is written for PHP 7.
+It will not work in PHP 8.
+I found that out the hard way when I was debugging some bugs that appeared out of nowhere because I accedentaly updated XAMPP.
 ## Features
 - Simple dashboard
 - Custom logos